DCDataTeam/contextual-redactor/README.md

 ## Usage

-1. Activate the Poetry virtual environment:
+1. Activate the Poetry virtual environment (if using Poetry):

    ```bash
    poetry shell